Key Points

 Understanding the correct tool to use is one challenge.
 Using the correct statistics to describe your sample and assumed population is another challenge.
 The purpose of any data collection is to learn about your process.
 The type of data you collect and use is the foundation for proper analysis.

-In an effort to better understand how employees feel about the company, the head of human resources distributed a survey to its employees.
-A number of questions were asked with the possible responses being in the form of a Likert scale of Strongly Agree (5), Agree (4), Neutral (3), Disagree (2), and Strongly Disagree (1).
+To better understand how employees feel about the company, the head of human resources distributed a survey to its employees.
+Several questions were asked with the possible responses being in the form of a Likert scale of Strongly Agree (5), Agree (4), Neutral (3), Disagree (2), and Strongly Disagree (1).
 They tabulated the results, and an HR Manager prepared a report to be distributed to senior leadership.
-Prior to dissemination, the manager asked her Master Black Belt (MBB) to review and comment on the presentation.
+Before dissemination, the manager asked her Master Black Belt (MBB) to review and comment on the presentation.

 Unfortunately, rather than treat the data as pure attribute data, which it was, the manager chose to report out the results as if it were pure continuous data, which it was not.
 She added up all the numbers and calculated averages for all the categories.
 For example, she reported that for one critical question, the average response was 3.
 The MBB pointed out that the 3 could have been calculated with half the values being 1 and half being 5.
 Or half being 2 and half being 4.
 Or all the values could have been a 3.
 This made no sense.